1. Docs

 Bruno

-3. Set the key to X-API-Key and the value to your API key
+3. Set Key to X-API-Key, Value to your API key.

 FAQ

 Postman if you want cloud sync, team sharing, and auto-updates from our public workspace.
-Bruno if you prefer open source, local-first, and Git-friendly collections.
-Both work equally well with RoxyAPI.
+Bruno if you prefer open source, local-first, Git-friendly collections.
+Both work equally well.

 Do I need a Postman account?

-You need a free Postman account to fork collections and use environments.
-Importing from an OpenAPI URL works without an account, but you lose the auto-update feature.
+A free account is needed to fork collections and use environments.
+Importing from an OpenAPI URL works without an account, but you lose auto-updates.

-Any tool that imports OpenAPI 3.0 specs works with RoxyAPI.
-This includes Insomnia, HTTPie, Thunder Client (VS Code), and REST Client (VS Code).
-Use the same OpenAPI spec URLs listed above.
+Any tool that imports OpenAPI 3.0 works.
+Use the same spec URLs above.

 Where do I get an API key?